 Wheaton real estate is some of the most expensive in Missouri, although Wheaton house values don't compare to the most expensive real estate in the U.S.

-Wheaton is a blue-collar town, with 44.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Wheaton is generally considered to be a blue-collar town.
+44.51% of the Wheaton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wheaton is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Wheaton who work in sales jobs (13.87%), personal care services (12.14%), and maintenance occupations (11.56%).

 Wheaton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.